Bus driver vacancy issues continue into 2022-23 school year

 VIRGINIA BEACH, Va.
 (WAVY) — Shortages and slow downs have reflected school bus driver numbers in past years locally and nationally.

-No one understands that more than Jason Lash, Executive Director of Transportation and Fleet Management for Virginia Beach City Public Schools.
+No one understands that more than James Lash, Executive Director of Transportation and Fleet Management for Virginia Beach City Public Schools.

 “I began my career as a school bus driver in 1981 for Hampton City Public Schools and I’ve progressed over the years,” explained Lash.
 “Now, I oversee one of the largest bus operations in Virginia here in Virginia Beach.”